Gravel Bike on Moab’s Shafer Trail and Potash Road

 While on the switchbacks I tried to ride as close as I could to get to the edge to get some good GoPro footage.
 It was kinda cool to zoom past tourists in their cars when you know they were thinking they really should not have taken their cars down this road.
 Once to the bottom the views are 5 star, it really is some of the best scenery in the world.

 Even though the road to Potash was described as a gravel road, I didn’t see much gravel, it was all rock.
 Twice I thought I broke a rim, I might have, but I’m scared to look.
 It was impossible to hold on to the bars, you just had to kind of loosely grip them and let the bike bounce around.
 And bounce they did, so much so that my hands got hot from the friction.
 Regardless of the rough road, the views were amazing and it was well worth the effort.
+In the modern era of wide tire gravel bikes, I would only do this route on 2.2 mountain bike tires in the future.

 bike route along moab's river road